Nouf-Alabbasi/oKUmura_AI_Telecom_challenge/README.md

 5. Run vectore_store_for_rag.py to obtain and store the vectorized documents
 <!-- added flash_attn to requirements.txt -->
 6. Run fine_tuning.py to finetune the model on the teleqna training with retreived context
-7. Run main.py to run inference on the test set
+7. Run main.py to run inference on the test set, but make the following changes first
    - set 'model_path' to the path of your finetuned phi-2 model
    - when running main.py for the first time, set create_BM26_nodes to True